Day one: Tuesday July 4th, 9:00AM – 4:30PM

 *Download both days to your calendar.
-Bookings can only be made from day one of training when activated.
+Bookings can only be made from day one of training.

 Motivational Interviewing (MI) is a collaborative method for guiding conversations about change.
 More than a set of techniques, MI is a discipline in its own right that brings together a set of values, principles and disciplined use of skills to assist people in resolving ambivalence and deepen motivation to pursue meaningful changes for them.